HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is noted that 56% of JS requests apply the gzip compression method, whereas 31% of requests from mobile devices have the brotli compression applied.
+It is noted that 55.4% of mobile JS requests apply the gzip compression method, whereas 30.8% of requests from mobile devices have the brotli compression applied.

-{{ figure_markup(
-  content="30.4%",
-  caption="Desktop requests apply brotli compression.", classes="big-number",
-  sheets_gid="1182320606",
-  sql_file="compression_method.sql"
-  )
-}}

 An interesting observation here is the trend of the usage of these compression methods as [compared to the previous year](../2019/javascript#fig-10).
 The usage of gzip has gone down by almost 10% and brotli has increased by 11%.
 The trend definitely indicates the focus on smaller size files with more levels of compression that Brotli provides as compared to gzip.